secureblue/secureblue.dev/content/FAQ.md

 Extensions in Trivalent are disabled by default, for security reasons, it is not advised to use them.
 If you want content/ad blocking, that is already built into Trivalent and enabled by default.
 If you require extensions, you can re-enable them by disabling the `Disable Extensions` toggle under `chrome://settings/security`, then restart your browser (this toggle is per-profile).
 \
 \
 If the extension you installed doesn't work, it is likely because it requires WebAssembly (WASM) for some cryptographic library or some other optimizations (this is the case with the Bitwarden extension).
+Currently, WebAssembly is available without JIT through an interpreter called drumbrake so allowing JIT should ideally not be needed, though some extensions do not always work with drumbrake (for example Bitwarden sometimes has issues) and JIT may need to be enabled anyway.
+\
-To re-enable JavaScript JIT and WASM for an extension, visit `chrome://extensions`, under the extension with the issues, go `Details -> Site Settings`, then scroll to `V8 Optimizer` and flip to allow.
+To re-enable JavaScript JIT and WASM for an extension, visit `chrome://extensions`, under the extension with the issues, go `Details -> Site Settings`, then scroll to `JavaScript optimization & security` and flip to allow.
 If the extension continues to not work, try reinstalling the extension.

 ### [Why does Trivalent log me out of all sites by default?](#trivalent-net-sandbox)
 {: #trivalent-net-sandbox}